Xavi Simons: Chelsea and Tottenham Hotspur target in London ahead of possible Premier League move

 - Choose the Sky Sports push notifications you want! 🔔

+Simons is highly regarded inside Spurs, who have a good relationship with Leipzig.

+Chelsea are still considering whether to make an offer for Simons, who is a long-term target.

-Spurs have made signing a No10 a priority and Simons fits the bill.
-He's a player they have an interest in - although, right now, Chelsea are considered frontrunners.
-After missing out on Eberechi Eze to Arsenal, Spurs may be wary of competing with another rival for another attacking midfielder.
+Spurs have made signing a No 10 a priority and Simons fits the bill.
+He is a player they have an interest in but, after missing out on Eberechi Eze to Arsenal, Spurs may be wary of competing with another rival for another attacking midfielder.

 That makes him an ideal rotation option for Cole Palmer, or an alternative either to Chelsea's wide players or Joao Pedro.